eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 3. The [=Credential Issuer=] may make credential offers for new [=Verifiable Credentials=] to [=Holders=] with the `offerReason = proof-key-revocation` property.

-Upon revocation of a key pair, all credentials that were issued and proofed with that key, immediately become invalid.
+Upon revocation of a key pair, all credentials that were issued and proofed with that key immediately become invalid.

 ## Verifiable Credential Revocation